timmd-9216/crowdstream/MOVEMENT-TO-MIX.md

 - The 70th percentile BPM in the CSV is used as the threshold.
 - High-energy pool = tracks with `bpm >= threshold`.

-When high-energy mode is ON, the mixer prefers this pool.
+When prefer-high is ON, the mixer prefers this pool.

 ## Avoid short sections (rule 3)